Curtains are one of those things most people don’t think about—until dust starts building up and affecting the air they breathe.

 Choose fabrics that repel dust, not trap it—especially in allergy-prone spaces.

-Maintenance for Dust Proof Curtains
+How to Maintain Dust Proof Curtains

 Establishing a maintenance Routine